 Is Miller & Zois calling the city a jurisdiction “favorable” for plaintiffs’ attorneys tantamount to prove that Baltimore is a “judicial hellhole” for defendants?
 If so, I really need to adjust my expectations.

 This is how this report reads from top to bottom.
-The whole premise of this beat down of Baltimore is just filled with unsupported innuendo.
+The entire premise of this beat down of Baltimore is just filled with unsupported innuendo.
 The impression left is that asbestos cases being filed in the city are because of forum shopping, Plaintiffs’ attorneys looking to get to these juries.
-But the auto plants, shipyards and steel mills, as well as many of the other defendants (Locke Insulators, for example) are located in Baltimore.
-That’s not forum shopping, it is filing a lawsuit where the harm occurred.
+But the auto plants, shipyards and steel mills, and many other defendants (Locke Insulators, for example) are located in Baltimore.
+That’s not forum shopping, it is suing where the harm occurred.

 The downright fictions and convenient distortions continue.
 Baltimore juries are not “notoriously biased against business defendants.”
-No evidence is cited.
+They cite no evidence.
 The report really focuses on asbestos cases.
 Yeah, Baltimore juries are mad at asbestos defendants.
-So is pretty much every jury under the sun that have had a chance to evaluate the evidence.
+So is pretty much every jury under the sun that has evaluated the evidence.

 But this car really comes off the hinges when it comes to comparative negligence.
-Maryland, the state that houses Baltimore, is actually considering adopting comparative negligence and the court may do it instead of the legislature.
-Oh the inhumanity.
+Maryland, the state that houses Baltimore, is considering adopting comparative negligence and the court may do it instead of the legislature.
+Oh, the inhumanity.

 But wait!
 Haven’t like 47 other states adopted comparative negligence?
 Maryland is so nuts to be joining the rest of the country, including states that are redder than red?
-Isn’t comparative negligance such a mixed bag that their asbestos archvillain Peter Angelos opposes comparative negligence.
-They also use the words “usurp legislative power” which is a real buzz phrase in tort reform circles for activist judges who make up their own law.
-Yet these activist judges are the ones who made up contributory negligence in the first place.
+Isn’t comparative negligence such a mixed bag that their asbestos arch-villain Peter Angelos opposes comparative negligence.
+They also use the words “usurp legislative power” which is an actual buzz phrase in tort reform circles for activist judges who make up their own law.
+Yet these activist judges are the ones who made up contributory negligence.
 These folks love activist judges that rule how they want them to rule.